How to Fix Mold in Terrariums (7 Easy Tips & Tricks)

 Is Mold Harmful to Terrariums?

-Generally speaking, mold doesn’t affect healthy plants
+Generally speaking, mold doesn’t affect healthy plants.

 Mold is a type of fungus, and fungi are saprotrophic.
-Meaning they are involved in the processing of decayed (dead or waste) organic matter.

-Terrarium mushrooms fall into this category too, they’d all generally be feeding on fallen leaves and dead plants in the wild.
+Meaning they are involved in the processing of decayed organic matter.
+Terrarium mushrooms actually fall into this category, too; they’d all generally feed on fallen leaves and perished plants in the wild.

 However, you can still get a moldy terrarium with healthy plants.
 Molds feed on sugars and other moist organic matter.
 They can even feed on surfaces like plastics if a biofilm (bacterial layer) is present.